 Heather's representative clients include:

 Heather is a cum laude graduate of Seattle University School of Law, where she was named a Dean’s Scholar.
 Her undergraduate degree is from the University of Puget Sound, earned under a full scholarship on the basis of musical and academic merit.
 Heather is a member of the Washington State Bar and is admitted to practice before the United States District Court for the Western District of Washington.
-She is a member of the American Bar Association entertainment and sports law section, the Pacific Northwest chapter of the Recording Academy, and she is a former board member of Women in Film Seattle.
+She is a member of the American Bar Association entertainment and sports law section, the Pacific Northwest chapter of the Recording Academy, and she serves on the Board of Directors of the Vespertine Opera Theater.
 In her spare time, Heather teaches a small studio of violin and piano students, and authors an entertainment and intellectual property law blog at seattleentertainmentlawyer.com.